sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-deploy/ai-core-aiapi-postman-deploy.md

 [ACCORDION-BEGIN [Step 4: ](Use deployed model)]

-We will use the deployed model to make inference.
-Ensure that the deployment is complete before we trigger the inference.
+Ensure that the deployment is complete before making inference.

+Use the deployed model to make inference.

 ### Endpoint